Maternity Leave: Then and NowOct 17, 2019

 That was the mid-90s.
 A decade later, things weren’t much better for Kelley.
 She was a star teacher in a competitive school district when she became pregnant with her first son, Charlie.
 After withholding the news as long as she could, she approached her principal and, before a word had left her mouth, was confronted with ire and sarcasm: “Don’t tell me, Kelley.
 Am I about to get morning sickness?”

 Maternity leave planning doesn’t begin when you leave work; it begins when you tell your boss you’re pregnant.
-For both Kelley and me, that first conversation set the tone for months of challenges at work, and more challenges – beyond the customary ones of crying baby, healing body, and sleeplessness – during our time at home.
+For both Kelley and me, that first conversation set the tone for months of challenges at work, and more challenges – beyond the customary ones of a crying baby, healing body, and sleeplessness – during our time at home.
 Ultimately, we left those jobs and our employers lost two rock-star performers (if we say so, ourselves).

 Undeterred, we both went on to have more children and, as entrepreneurs, to create the workplace we’d wished we had.
 I became a partner in the original flexible work consulting and staffing firm, Flexible Resources, Inc. Kelley became a certified life coach and opened a private practice called Be You Bravely, LLC.
 Separately, and now together, we’ve coached countless women through the challenges of maternity leave and working motherhood.
 Recently, we produced a new online course to better help more women navigate the journey; it’s called Maternity Leave: Plan It So You Can Enjoy It.
 Recognizing the broad value of instruction on this topic, LinkedIn Learning hired us to create and film a similar (but proprietary to their platform) Family Leave course now available in their course library.

-We know from personal and professional experience that the ONLY way to ensure a maternity leave that meets the needs of mom, baby, job and workplace is to plan it.
+We know from personal and professional experience that the ONLY way to ensure a maternity leave that meets the needs of mom, baby, job, and workplace is to plan it.
 And here are the ten essential steps in doing so:

 1. Research and know your legal rights and earned benefits

-2. Confidently and strategically announce your pregnancy to your manager*, colleagues and clients/customers
+2. Confidently and strategically announce your pregnancy to your manager*, colleagues, and clients/customers

-3. Collaborate with your team and your manager to develop, document and test a detailed work coverage plan
+3. Collaborate with your team and your manager to develop, document, and test a detailed work coverage plan

 4. Agree on a schedule for staying engaged during your leave